microsoft/LightGBM/docs/Python-API.md

         Only used in binary classification and lambdarank.
 Parameter for sigmoid function. huber_delta : float
         Only used in regression.
+Parameter for Huber loss function. fair_c : float
-Parameter for Huber loss function. max_position : int
+        Only used in regression.
+Parameter for Fair loss function. max_position : int
         Only used in lambdarank, will optimize NDCG at this position. label_gain : list of float